TheTechnobear/MEC/mec-kontrol/README.md

 -----

-## Technobear's oKontrol
+## Technobear's kontrol
-oKontrol is a system for managing parameters, allowing abstraction of the input and display mechanism, and including navigatonal aids
+kontrol is a system for managing parameters, allowing abstraction of the input and display mechanism, and including navigatonal aids

 ## Status ##
 not released, development only - not working, do not use ;)